 turn into damaging acids.
 These promote tooth decay and white spots around the braces.

 Stay away from hard and sticky snacks that may be difficult to remove from the orthodontic

 equipment in your mouth.
 This includes hard foods, such as popcorn, hard candy, nuts,

 and ice chips, and sticky foods like chewing gum, caramel, and other chewy candy.

-Ask your dentist about the application of a fluoride treatment around the braces to
+Ask your dentist about using a fluoride treatment around the braces.
+This can reduce

-minimize white spots on the teeth (caused by repeated attacks from plaque acids) after
+white spots on the teeth (caused by repeated attacks from plaque acids) after the